sofa-framework/doc/components/mass/meshmatrixmass.md

 <!-- automatically generated doc START -->
 <!-- generate_doc -->

-Define a specific mass for each particle
+Compute a mass matrix resulting from the space integration of a density over a domain.

 ## Vec1d,Vec1d